 A Will ensures that the people and things that matter to you are taken care of after you’re gone.
-To ensure that you have a valid Will, we strongly recommend you use the services of a legal professional.
+Often people assume that their assets will automatically go to a partner or their children, but this might not always be the case.

 There are a variety of ways you can help the animals through your Will including:

 - Residue of Estate

 - In preparing your Will, you should seek the assistance of a Trustee or your family solicitor to ensure that your wishes are clearly and correctly recorded.

 Animals in your Will

 For animal owners, knowing that their companions will be cared for after they die is a key concern.

 Animals provide such wonderful companionship in later years, however sadly many often miss out, as they are worried that they will die first, leaving their beloved pet behind, with no one to care for them.